-The roles and responsibilities of the different entities discussed above generally results in "hourglass" planning, which is public policy issue-oriented, "top-down" planning with locally driven "bottom-up" implementation.
-Figure ES-I illustrates the clear division of transit investments and land development responsibilities.
-Successful change can be realized only when top-down and bottom-up planning merge in the middle.
+The roles and responsibilities of the different entities discussed above generally results in "hourglass" planning, which is public policy issue-oriented "top-down" planning with locally-driven "bottom-up" implementation.
+Figure IB-I illustrates the clear division of transit investments and land development responsibilities.
+Successful change can only be realized when top-down and bottom-up planning merge in the middle.